 mother holding toddler

-Varicella (Chickenpox)
+Varicella (chickenpox)

 Chickenpox is a highly contagious disease caused by the varicella zoster virus.

-It can cause serious health complications, especially in people with chronic diseases and weak immune systems.
+Chickenpox can cause serious health complications, especially in people with chronic diseases and weak immune systems.

 Cause